inviwo/inviwo/docs/markdown/DevGuide_InviwoPy.md

 - `inviwopy.cpython-36m-x76_64-linux-gnu.so`
 - `inviwopyapp.cpython-36m-x76_64-linux-gnu.so`

 On Windows similarly named `.dll`s are generated.
+Note that those libraries depend heavily on the other libraries in the `bin` folder.
 Those libraries need to be in your `PYTHONPATH`.
 So make sure to add the following lines to the top of your Python script:
 ```python
 import sys